DaiThanh97/jira/README.md

 - Docker & Docker Compose - Containerization
 - Makefile - Simplified commands

+## Architecture Patterns

+This project implements several architectural patterns to ensure maintainability, testability, and scalability:

+### Modular Pattern

+The codebase is organized into feature modules (auth, organizations, projects, tasks, etc.), each containing its own:

+- Controllers: Handle HTTP requests and responses
+- Services: Implement business logic
+- Repositories: Manage data access
+- Routes: Define API endpoints
+- Entities: Define data models
+- DTOs: Define data transfer objects

+This modular approach:

+- Keeps related code together
+- Makes the codebase easier to navigate
+- Enables independent development of features
+- Simplifies maintenance and testing

+### Dependency Injection Pattern

+Using the TypeDI library, dependencies are injected rather than hardcoded:

+- Services are injected into controllers
+- Repositories are injected into services
+- Configuration is injected where needed

+Benefits include:

+- Loose coupling between components
+- Easier unit testing through mocking
+- More flexible code that's easy to extend
+- Cleaner implementation of the Single Responsibility Principle

+### Repository Pattern

+Data access is abstracted through repositories:

+- Each entity has its own repository
+- Repositories handle all database operations
+- Business logic is kept separate from data access
+- TypeORM is used to implement the repositories

+This pattern provides:

+- A clean separation between business logic and data access
+- Consistent data access methods
+- The ability to switch database technologies with minimal impact
+- Simplified testing with mock repositories

 ## Prerequisites

 Before you begin, ensure you have the following installed: